BottlecapDave/HomeAssistant-OctopusEnergy/_docs/migrations/target_timeframes.md

 * `Invert targeted rates` in the Octopus Energy integration is represented by `Find highest values` in Target Timeframes.
 If `Invert targeted rates` is checked, for sensors using data sources targeting import meters, `Find highest values` should be checked.
 If `Invert targeted rates` is checked, for sensors using data sources targeting export meters, `Find highest values` should be checked.

-* Note that the 'cost' attributes of the Octopus Integration target rate binary sensors are renamed as 'value' attributes in the Target Timeframes integration target rate binary sensors.
-So 'overall min cost' is now 'overall min value', 'next average cost' is now 'next average value', etc.  If you display any of these attributes on a dashboard or use them in your own automation you will need to adjust accordingly.
+* Note that the `cost` attributes of the Octopus Integration target rate binary sensors are renamed as `value` attributes in the Target Timeframes integration target rate binary sensors.
+So `overall min cost` is now `overall min value`, `next average cost` is now `next average value`, etc.  If you display any of these attributes on a dashboard or use them in your own automation you will need to adjust accordingly.

 !!! warning